-Butler Machinery Company started in 1955 when Francis J. Butler, a former Grand Forks, ND, contractor, was selected to be a Caterpillar dealer.
-As a contractor, Francis knew the necessity for the dealership to provide the best in equipment and the best product support.
-Francis’s vision required capable, well- trained management and associates together with the most advanced tools, technology and facilities available.
+Butler Machinery Company started in 1955 when Francis J. Butler, a former Grand Forks, ND contractor, was selected to be a Caterpillar dealer.
+As a contractor, Francis knew the necessity for the dealership to provide the best in equipment and product support.
+Francis had a vision that required capable, well-trained management and associates, combined with the most advanced tools, technology and facilities available.
 Three generations of the Butler family have maintained this vision.
-Matt Butler served as CEO from 1969 to 1998.
-Dan Butler has served as president from 1998 through 2018.
+Francis’ son, Matt Butler, served as CEO from 1969 to 1998.
+Matt’s son, Dan Butler, served as president from 1998 through 2018.
 And effective January 1, 2019, Dan’s sister, Twylah (Butler) Blotsky was promoted to president and is the second person from the third generation of the Butler family to lead the company.

 In 1964, Butler expanded into western North Dakota with the purchase of Schultz Machinery Co. and its stores in Minot and Bismarck.
 The current Bismarck building was completed in 1976 and the Minot building in 1978.

 In December of 1988, Butler acquired the assets of Kearns Machinery Co. in Sioux Falls, Rapid City and Aberdeen.
 The company now serves customers throughout South Dakota.
 In March of 1999, a new store was opened in Jamestown, ND.
 Butler has committed to providing the best possible sales and service not only in heavy equipment, but also in agricultural equipment.
 The Jamestown store is a major hub for ag activity.

 Butler Machinery Company opened a new training facility and corporate headquarters in Fargo in January 2000.
 The vision of providing the best possible training for our associates is evident in the training classrooms, curriculum and state-of-the-art training equipment.
 During the fall of 2003, the Aberdeen store addition and renovation was also completed.